-Figure 702-6
+Figure 702-7

 702.7 Signs

 (A) Standby Power Sources.
-A sign that indicates the type and location of on-site optional standby power sources must be placed at the service-entrance equipment.
-Figure 702-7
+A sign that indicates the type and location of each on-site optional standby power source must be placed at service-entrance equipment. ▶ Figure 702-8

-Figure 702-7 (C) Power Inlet.
-Where a power inlet is used for a temporary connection to a portable generator, a warning sign must be placed near the inlet to indicate the type of derived system permitted to be connected to the inlet stating: WARNING-FOR CONNECTION OF A SEPARATELY DERIVED (BONDED NEUTRAL) SYSTEM ONLY OR WARNING-FOR CONNECTION OF A NONSEPARATELY DERIVED (FLOATING NEUTRAL) SYSTEM ONLY Figure 702-8
+(C) Power Inlet.
+Where a power inlet is used for a temporary connection to a portable generator, a warning sign must be placed near the inlet to indicate the type of derived system permitted to be connected to the inlet stating: ►Figure 702-9

-Figure 702-8
+Figure 702-9

+WARNING-FOR CONNECTION OF A SEPARATELY DERIVED (BONDED NEUTRAL) SYSTEM ONLY or WARNING-FOR CONNECTION OF A NONSEPARATELY DERIVED (FLOATING NEUTRAL) SYSTEM ONLY

 Part II.
 Circuit Wiring

 702.10 Wiring

 Optional standby system wiring can occupy the same raceways, cables, boxes, and cabinets with other general wiring.
 702.12 Outdoor Generator Sets

-(A) Permanent Generators and Portable Generators Larger than 15kW.
-If a generator located outdoors is equipped with a readily accessible disconnecting means located within sight of the building, in accordance with 445.18, an additional disconnecting means isn't required on or at the building for the generator feeder conductors that serve or pass through the building.
-Figure 702-9
+(A) Portable Generators Greater Than 15 kW and Permanently Installed Generators.
+If a generator located outdoors is equipped with a readily accessible disconnect located within sight of the building, in accordance with 445.18, an additional disconnect isn't required on or at the building for the generator feeder conductors that serve or pass through the building. ▶Figure 702-10 Author's Comment:

-According to Article 100, "within sight" means that it's visible and not more than 50 ft from one to the other.
+According to Article 100, "Within Sight" means that it's visible and not more than 50 ft from one to the other.

 (B) Portable Generators 15 KW or Less.
-Where a portable generator, rated 15 kW or less, is installed using a flanged inlet or other cord-and-plug type connection, an additional disconnecting means isn't required for the building.
-Figure 702-10
+Where a portable generator, rated 15 kW or less, is installed using a flanged inlet or other cord-and-plug type connection, an additional disconnect isn't required for the building. ► Figure 702-11